In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 As long as a sexual predator isn’t caught by law enforcement, or one has been released from an institution, or diagnosed with a mental illness so they can receive the proper treatment, or if someone recognizes someone but chooses to remain silent about a thug terrorizing the streets, who knows who will be the next victim.

-Previously, these stories would have been a few paragraphs in the local newspaper’s crime section or a quick headline on an evening news outlet.
-Because of social media, these victim testimonies and public officials’ responses have now spread all over the world.
+In the past, these narratives would have typically occupied a few paragraphs within the crime section of a local newspaper or served as a succinct headline on an evening news outlet.
+Due to the advent of social media, the dissemination of victim testimonies and the subsequent reactions of public officials have now permeated the global sphere.

 Few people, especially those in positions of authority, will admit that these cherished moments of freedom, innocence, and limitless possibilities have been ruined.